Calming Horses through the benefits of Tellington TTouch. A Premarin foal who had no prior handling, had no reactions within a few minutes.

 I was able to work with Roulette one more time while I was visiting.
 Please come on back to read about what we did next!

 For more information on TTouch and TTEAM, please go to www.TTouch.com

-Sandy Rakowitz owns and operates One Heart Healing Center in Charlottesville, VA.
+Sandy Rakowitz owns and operates One Heart Healing Center – online and in person in Central California.
 The Center is dedicated to an integrated approach to healing on the physical, emotional, mental and spiritual levels for people and animals.

-Sandy is a certified TTouch Companion Animal Practitioner Level 1, a TTEAM Equine Practitioner Level 2, Centered Riding Instructor, and is a graduate of the Barbara Brennan School of Healing with people where she also taught for 6 years.
-Sandy also integrates Animal Communication, Therapeutic-grade Essential Oils and Flower Essences into her practice.
+Sandy is a certified TTouch Companion Animal Practitioner, a TTEAM Equine Practitioner Level 2, Centered Riding Instructor level 2, and is a graduate of the Barbara Brennan School of Healing with people where she also taught for 6 years.
+Sandy integrates Animal Communication, Akashic Record Conusultation and healings, Therapeutic-grade Essential Oils and Flower Essences into her practice.
 Private sessions either in person or via telephone, classes, workshops and an email newsletter are offered.
-(434) 973-8864 www.onehearthealingcenter.com
+(434) 996-3595 www.onehearthealingcenter.com